Divan009/DumGo/README.md

 # Dummy Go App using GQLGEN

+Go is used to create scalable infra.
+Learn more about Go here[https://golang.org/doc/install]

 With these lines I have the most basic structure of Go Server running
 1.	go mod init github.com/Divan009/gqlgen-todos
 2.	go get github.com/99designs/gqlgen